danini-the-panini/rplusplus/README.md

 ## More Ideas

-  * Move all the boilerplate from the example Rakefile into R++ so there is less for the developers to do to get started.
+  * Move all the boilerplate from the example Rakefile into R++ so there is less for developers to do to get started.
+  * Add support for a C++ test framework and add a `rake test` task.
   * Do some kind of caching for the dependencies.
 I'm suspecting the Rakefile will take really long on a larger project.
   * Add some magical C++ code generating libraries to use with ERB.
   * Make it easy for people to package their library or app or whatever into a deb or an rpm or a pkg or a whatever using a config file called a "libspec" or something (a-la "gemspec").